Guajillo Sauce is the beginning to several Mexican dishes like Enchiladas Rojas or Chilaquiles Rojos.

 - Discard any bit and pieces left in the strainer.

-- Sear any protein – chicken, beef, pork, fish.
+- Season and sear any protein – chicken, beef, or pork.

 - Add the sauce.